Having multiple channels to interact with customers is now the norm for businesses.

 A platform like Talkative ensures that all contact options, such as live chat, web call, video chat, and cobrowse, are integrated into one screen so they can easily move between interactions when required.

-Integrating all possible contact channels in your contact centre in this way is the best way to support a seamless omnichannel customer experience.
+Integrating all possible contact channels in your contact centre in this way is the best way to support a seamless omnichannel experience.

-6. Don’t forget about your physical store
+5. Don’t forget about your physical store

 One thing to remember is that although digital channels account for an increasingly larger share of the market, physical stores are by no means defeated.

-In 2019, the ecommerce share of global retail sales was just shy of 14%.
 Although this is a significant number which is growing year-on-year, it shows that physical stores still hold the lion’s share of the market.

 For an effective omnichannel strategy to work, it’s important to understand that your customers are very rarely purely online or offline.